It seems like every little thing has something to do with the numbers, don’t you think?

-In addition, they are constantly coming up with interesting and useful things like “plane salad” that people can order in order to avoid unhealthy food often served on planes during the trips.
+Also, they are continually coming up with exciting and useful things like “plane salad” that people can order to avoid unhealthy food often served on planes during the trips.

 - puravidabracelets – live free.

-Behind the beautiful and colourful images on the feed, there is a story we can see in the bio section and through the story option and IGTV.
+Behind the beautiful and colorful images on the feed, there is a story we can see in the bio section and through the story option and IGTV.

 The Puravida brand was created by the founders Griffin and Paul, during a visit to Costa Rica, where they met two artisans who had bright color bracelets on their hands, the same bracelets as the ones we can see in the pictures.
 Artisans said, during their story, that they were living in poverty, and then the future founders of the brand came up with the one idea.

-They asked them to make 400 bracelets which they afterward took to the shop where they sold them all at a high speed.
-Griffin and Paul had invested in this idea and now over 650 artisans around the world earn a living from creating these bracelets.
+They asked them to make 400 bracelets, which they afterward took to the shop where they sold them all at high speed.
+Griffin and Paul had invested in this idea, and now over 650 artisans around the world earn a living from creating these bracelets.

 These are the two very successful examples of how a brand story influences people to connect with their brands and with them.

-Tell people your story, but do not forget that storytelling should be present constantly.
+Tell people your story, but do not forget that storytelling should be present always.

 Storytelling is something that converts.
 The storytelling base that you will use in the captions below the images, in stories, and so on, should consist of the answers on the following questions:

 – What can you offer to your followers?